z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 IEEE assumes bit 23 of the mantissa is 1 except where the exponent is zero.

-IEEE 754 specifies rounding the result by a process of round to even. z88dk m32 uses one guard bit and a sticky bit to round a result per the following tables.
+IEEE-754 specifies rounding the result by a process of round to even. z88dk m32 uses one guard bit and a sticky bit to round a result per the following tables.

 Both results are free of bias with IEEE method having a slight edge with rounding error.